P ≠ NP Proof

 exponential number of them – leads to exp(n) running time, as explained in the

-Way 1.i; less than none go to negative number of inputs, which makes no sense
+Way 1.i; less than none go to negative number of inputs, which makes no sense in

-for eventual simulated running of S must be one from the four mentioned
+eventual simulated running of S must be one from the four mentioned

 above.
 Consequently, all the possible deterministic computations to decide the